HistoricBridges.org Menu:

 View A Collection of Historical Articles About The People of Variety Ion Works

 This bridge has a standard pin connected Pratt truss configuration, but it also has a number of unusual and noteworthy details.
 The bridge has built-up floor beams with an attractive shape to them.
 The sway bracing is also an unusual design.
-There is v-lacing on the top of the top chord which is especially rare.
-Another oddity is that the end post is not the same design as the top chord: the end posts have a plate riveted on the top side which is the more common design.
+There is lattice on the top of the top chord which is especially rare.
+The bottom of the top chord has the more common battens.
+Another oddity is that the end post is not the same design as the top chord: the end posts have a cover plate riveted on the top side which is the more common design.
 The corners of the portal bracing have circles inside them, adding a strong decorative aspect to the bridge.
 At five panels, this is a relatively short through truss.
-This bridge is the last example in Michigan built by the Variety Ironworks from Cleveland, Ohio.
+This bridge is the last example in Michigan built by the Variety Iron Works from Cleveland, Ohio.
 It was built in 1888, according to the Historic Bridge Inventory.
-However the discovery of an 1891 Variety Iron Works bridge plaque at the county road commission suggests that the bridge may have been built in 1891.
+The county road commission did have an 1891 Variety Iron Works bridge plaque at the county road garage (see photo to left), which at first made it seem like the bridge may have been built in 1891.
+However a resident who lived near the Maple Rapids Road Bridge clearly recalled that the plaque on the Maple Rapids Road Bridge (which was stolen years ago) said 1888.
+He also commented that the bridge was closed to traffic ca. 1984.
+The 1891 plaque must have been from another long-lost Variety Iron Works bridge in Clinton County.
+Some counties did often do repeated business with a bridge builder, if they had a good experience the first time.
+This may explain why a bridge builder that was not very large in size and was not known to be prolific in Michigan ended up building two bridges in Clinton County.
+Also of note, the 1891 plaque as seen to the left has the aesthetic details of a plaque from the Buckeye Bridge Works of Cleveland, Ohio, this is likely because Variety Iron Works purchased that company in 1888, and likely adopted their plaque design.
+Learn more about the history of the Variety Iron Works further down this page.

 It would have seemed logical to preserve this truss bridge because it is located in a state game area, where it could have served foot traffic.
 Unfortunately, preserving closed truss bridges in state parks rarely happens in Michigan.
 The Ford Road Bridge and the Turner Road Bridge are both examples of bridges in state game areas that were abandoned with no restoration.
 When these bridges collapse, it makes it very inconvenient to access the areas across the river.
 Restoring these bridges would have helped unite the park and also preserve a rare and beautiful part of Michigan's transportation heritage.